 Daniel retired in 1918, after 32 years of service with the B&O, and began receiving a pension which continued for 11 years.
 Said the Somerset County Leader, "Shortly after he was pensioned he also received a gold medal, from the railroad company, in acknowledgement of their appreciation for his many years of successful service."

-Daniel's wife Susan suffered from epilepsy and most likely never recovered from the shock of her son's wartime death.
-She grew progressively ill in the late 1910s.
+Susan's mental health grew progressively worse after the deaths of her daughter and son.
 A photograph of her at the 1920 Minerd Reunion shows a prominent streak of grey in her otherwise dark head of hair.
 She was admitted to the Someset State Hospital in about 1923 and became a permanent invalid, living there for the remaining 34 years of her life.
+She may have received financial benefits from the federal government as compensation for her son's wartime death.

 Daniel is seen here sharing a tender moment with his young granddaughter Betty (Gary) Herchelroath, in the back yard of his Broadway Street home in Rockwood, circa 1930.